wp-plugins/twitter-friends-widget/readme.txt

 == Coming Soon ==
 * Option to specify mini, normal or bigger profile images.
 * Shortcode to allow display of Twitter Friends from within posts/ pages.
-* Options page for advanced settings.
-* Uninstall option
-* Option to remove friends
-* Option to manually update
+* Option to use Twitter API to block users when deleted from cache.
+* Local caching of profile images.